Put on The Lord

 "Put on the Lord Jesus Christ" (Romans 13:14) conveys a profound and important message.
 The passage reads:

 It is important to understand that Paul focuses here on the inner purity of worship and character.
-Nourishing the “body,” that is, the physical nature, leads toward sinful desires, while putting on Christ signifies divine desires and a deeper communion with the Lord; Walking with the Lord and acknowledging Him in all things.
+Nourishing the “flesh”, that is, the physical nature, leads toward sinful desires, while putting on Christ signifies divine desires and a deeper communion with the Lord; Walking with the Lord and acknowledging Him in all things.

 This walking together and living together is a fundamental statement in the Bible, closely connected to deep reverence and faith.